Supply Chain Finance Platform

 Unifying dashboard systems and content hinges on prioritizing actionable information for Mark S. Let's analyze his current workflow to determine which data points are essential for his daily, monthly, and quarterly decisions, and streamline the dashboard accordingly.

-How might we visually highlight key data points to reduce cognitive load and improve scalability?
+Visually highlight key data points to improve usability.

 Legacy Platform Design: Usability and Scalability Issues